celo-org/celo-monorepo/packages/docs/command-line-interface/validator.md

   WARNING: By default, the BLS key used by the validator node is derived from the ECDSA private key.
-As a result, rotating the BLS key without rotating the ECDSA key will result in validator downtime without special configuration. use this method only if you know what you are doing.
+As a result, rotating the BLS key without rotating the ECDSA key will result in validator downtime without special configuration.
+  Use this method only if you know what you are doing.

 EXAMPLE
   update-bls-key --from 0x47e172F6CfB6c7D01C1574fa3E2Be7CC73269D95 --blsKey